 You usually receive a lot of instructions just prior to leaving.
 The nurse will give you the highlights in writing, such as a list of the medications you will need to take.
 It is hard to remember everything.
-Ask questions if you don't understand the instructions.
+As always, ask questions if you do not understand the instructions.

 - Have a family member present to help recall what was said.

 - Take notes, and specifically find out: